Salta: Two indigenous communities resist the attempted eviction of a businesswoman

 The stigma of identity

-Communicator Nancy López, niyat of Oka Puckie, said that landowner María Monserrat claims that the members of Oka Puckie and Kyelhuk are not indigenous but migrants from the Plurinational State of Bolivia.
+The communicator Nancy López, niyat of Oka Puckie, Nancy López said that the farmer María Monserrat claims that the members of Oka Puckie and Kyelhuk are not indigenous but migrants from the Plurinational State of Bolivia.

-"The complaint that this Ms. Monterrat is making against us says that we are selling lots, that we are building houses out of bricks, that we are not locals, but foreigners who come from Bolivia."
+“The complaint that this Mrs. Monterrat makes against us says that we are selling lots, that we are building houses of material, that we are not people from here, we are foreign people who come from Bolivia.”.

-The niyat considered that the businesswoman is confused because both the teenager and the niyat of Kyelhuk's nephews have support from the State and he built them "very nice houses made of material."
+The niyat considered that the businesswoman is confused because both the teenager and the nephews of the niyat of Kyelhuk have state support and he built them "very nice houses made of material".

 SUPPORT US